realworldocaml/book/en/03-variables-and-functions.md

 ### Optional arguments ###

 An optional argument is like a labeled argument that the caller can choose whether or not to provide.
+Optional arguments are passed in using the same syntax as labeled arguments, and, similarly to labeled arguments, optional arguments can be provided in any order.

-Functions with optional arguments must define a behavior for when the argument is absent.
-Here's an example of a string concatenation function with an optionally specified separator.
-Note that `?` is used to mark an argument as optional.
+Here's an example of a string concatenation function with an optional separator.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~ { .ocaml-toplevel }
 # let concat ?sep x y =